carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 The danger comes from two directions.

 On the one end, a trusted and valuable content feature: the table of contents.

 On the other, Helpful Content, which is still a black box to many.

-Our assumptions about each combine in a toxic cocktail.
-We continue to believe that TOC could not possibly behave differently than it previously had and couple that with a literal interpretation that Helpful Content content written to be helpful.
+Our assumptions about each combine into a toxic cocktail.
+We continue to believe that TOC could not possibly behave differently than it has historically and couple that with a literal interpretation that Helpful Content is content that is written to be helpful.

 It's not your fault.